dbuccat24-0032/7OOP/index.md

 ---

 ## 🎉 Fun Facts About Me
-- 🎮 Gamer at heart 🎸 Guitar enthusiast
+- 🎮 I enjoy playing games in my free time.
-- 🎥 Love making YouTube content
+- 🎸 I love playing the guitar and making music.
-- ✨ Curious learner, always exploring new things
+- 🎥 I like creating YouTube content.

 ---